 - The important thing is to create a clear and easy to follow header hierarchy.

-- Include relevant searched terms from the meta title tag.
+- Include relevant related keywords from the meta title tag.

 - According to Google, your main content should serve a purpose and contain information that clearly indicates the theme of the page and provides insight to readers.
 This will lead to stronger search engine results.

-- Include targeted and secondary keywords throughout the page copy (often words that were used in the metadata).
+- Include targeted and related keywords throughout the page copy.

 - Avoid keyword stuffing as it will compromise the quality of the page.